... but also always make sure to interpret results correctly! This post presents a quick intro on how

 often means checking if a hypothesis holds even when confronted with the fact that it may have just

-by pure chance or plain luck.
+happened to be true by pure chance or plain luck.

 Statistical hypothesis testing